By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 Fumio Sasaki calls her the silent to-do list: While we want to focus on working on the computer, other tasks call us.
 On the desk books are waiting to be read, for the speedy holiday in Sweden we wanted to learn just a few chunks of Swedish.

 The dusty guitar symbolizes our future self as a campfire musician.
 The unworn clothes remain in the closet, because soon we want to lose the three necessary clothes sizes to be able to wear them.
 Often enough, life comes in between us and things are left lying, books unread.
 But they stay, because we identify with them.

 The Japanese Fumio Sasaki is fed up with this life.
 He lives in his living cave, drinks too much alcohol in the evening, puts on belly fat and identifies himself on his bookshelves.
 “The books were a desperate attempt to show others what a smart guy I am,” said Fumio, “the same was true for my mountains of CDs and DVDs, for my antique pieces, the artistic photographs on the walls, mine Dishes and my camera collection ”.

 He discovers the idea of minimalist life and is radical.
 He gives everything away: All the books, DVDs, his photo camera collection, table, chair and his bed.

 Less cleaning, less expenses

-Less cleaning, no loss of Japan's frequent earthquake and less spending on consumption and pomp: Minimalism has many benefits for the Japanese.
-"Minimalism gave me a chance to think about what happiness really means," said Fumio, "I broke away from countless things that I had owned for many years.
+Less cleaning, no loss from earthquakes that are common in Japan and less expenditure on consumption and pomp: minimalism has many advantages for the Japanese.
+“Minimalism gave me the chance to think about what happiness really means,” said Fumio, “I parted ways with countless things that I had owned for many years.